TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Beloren.

 Those of us born at the end of the 20th century come into a world where it is said that the possibility of discovering new places has been exhausted.
-Our gaze has penetrated nearly everywhere, and often this discovery has been more in line with discovery’s original definition of maliciously exposing.
+Our gaze has penetrated nearly everywhere, and often, this discovery has been more in line with the discovery’s original definition of maliciously exposing.

 My travel itinerary was straightforward but fraught with uncertainties.

 Five courses and a bowl of goat meat were brought out on a tray.
-Everyone at my table ate silently from the same bowls with their hands.

 After we were finished, they asked me where I was heading.